-Learn more about our sister zoos in Papua New Guinea, the Philippines and Uganda.
+Learn more about our sister zoos in Papua New Guinea and Uganda.

 Our sister zoo relationships are a wonderful example of how organisations around the world can work together to build the capacity of other zoos in developing countries and help them grow into zoo-based conservation organisations.